Adding Subtitles to Video Modules

 Subtitles make your videos more accessible to a wider audience, most notably opening up your content to audiences across the world, but also to those that benefit from text, such as people with hearing impairments.

-With Academy of Mine, you can upload your own subtitle files in addition to the videos, and we will automatically sync them up.
-This requires a specific format called WebVTT (.vtt extension) for your subtitles, and in this guide, we'll be going over how to create the .vtt extension as well as how to add that to your video module.
+With Academy of Mine, you can upload your own subtitle files in addition to the videos and we will automatically sync them up.
+This requires a specific format called WebVTT (.vtt extension) for your subtitles and in this guide, we'll be going over how to create the .vtt extension as well as how to add that file to your video module.

 You will only be able to add subtitles to videos that have been directly uploaded.
-If you are adding videos to the module via Vimeo or YouTube, you will need to configure the subtitle settings on the platforms in question.
+If you are adding videos to the module via Vimeo or YouTube, you will need to configure the subtitle settings on those external platforms.

 In this article